mistakia/nano-community/docs/introduction/advantages.md

 # Nano is like

-**Nano is like physical cash:** it is not reversible.
+**Nano is like physical cash:** it can be given to someone without fees and the transfer is instant.
+It is not reversible.
 You are responsible for handling it.
 If you lose your wallet, you lose your money.
 Your nano can be given to others to hold for you but you need to trust they won't lose it or take it.
-It has no fees when used and transferred instantly.

 **Nano is unlike physical cash:** it takes no space, regardless of how much you hold.
-You can hand it to anyone regardless of distance in between. it can not be counterfeited.
+You can hand it to anyone regardless of distance in between.
+It can not be counterfeited.

 **Nano is like gold:** it cannot be produced at will and is scarce.